Consolidated Freightways: Menlo Logistics

 Menlo Logistics Inc. was founded by CF in October 26, 1990 to provide warehouse, inventory, and transportation management services.
 Its name was intended to evoke California's Menlo Park and that area's connections with high-tech industries.
 The subsidiary's purpose was to provide its services through custom systems and software to allow Menlo clients to fully integrate supply chains.
 When CF split in 1996, Menlo was retained by the parent company, renamed CNF Transportation.

 Menlo founded a joint venture subsidiary, Vector SCM, along with General Motors (GM) in 2000 as a global supply chain management company focused on the automotive industry.
 In 2002 Menlo was renamed Menlo Worldwide Logistics when CNF merged it with Vector SCM and CNF subsidiary Emery Worldwide Forwarding, a former subsidiary of the then-defunct Emery Air Freight.
 Emery Worldwide Forwarding was later renamed Menlo Worldwide Forwarding.
 Later, Menlo Logistics absorbed another former Emery Air Freight subsidiary, Emery Global Logistics.

 Menlo Logistics subsidiary Menlo Worldwide Forwarding was sold to UPS in 2004 and the same year the logistics unit of CNF's Con-Way Transportation Service, Con-way Logistics, was merged into Menlo Logistics.
 Two years later, GM bought out Menlo Logistics' interest in Vector SCM.
 In 2007, Menlo Logistics acquired Singapore-based Cougar Holdings and Shanghai-based Chic Holdings.

-Menlo Logistics along with its parent company, by then renamed Con-way, Inc., was acquired by XPO in 2015.
-Following the acquisition, Menlo was folded into XPO and the brand was retired.
+Menlo Logistics along with its parent company, by then renamed Con-way, Inc., was acquired by XPO, Inc. in 2015.
+Following the acquisition, Menlo was folded into XPO, Inc. and the brand was retired.

 Emery Worldwide

 The predecessor of Emery Worldwide, Emery Air Freight, had been founded in 1946 and acquired Purolator Courier, Inc. in 1987.
-When CF bought Emery in 1989, CF merged its existing air freight subsidiary, CF Air Freight, into Emery to form Emery Worldwide.
-However, Purolator's debt load meant Emery was losing almost US$1 million a day at the time of acquisition.
+When CF bought Emery Worldwide in 1989, CF merged its existing air freight subsidiary, CF Air Freight, into Emery to form Emery Worldwide, A CF Company.
+However, Purolator's debt load meant Emery was losing almost US$1 million a week the time of acquisition.
 This led CF to restructure Emery, particularly its overnight service, bringing it to profitability by the mid 1990s.

 When CF split in 1996, Emery was retained by the parent company, renamed CNF Transportation.
 But, due to poor fleet maintenance, Emery shut down aircraft operations in 2001 and in 2002 its air freight forwarding division, Emery Worldwide Forwarding which continued to operate, was put under CNF subsidiary Menlo Worldwide Logistics.
 It was later renamed Menlo Worldwide Forwarding and was acquired by UPS in 2004.
 Following Emery's shut-down, Menlo Logistics absorbed former Emery subsidiary Emery Global Logistics.
 UPS continued to use the name Emery Worldwide for the air freight operations of UPS subsidiary UPS Supply Chain Solutions.